astronomer/airflow-guides/guides/airflow-ui.md

 # Hook now contains the information in the extras field as a JSON object
 # The Connection Name is the name of the connection.
 ```

+For more on Connections, check out this guide: [Managing Your Connections in Airflow](https://www.astronomer.io/guides/connections/).

 ### Variables